Fun 9 At The Molex Campus!

 The course is set up in a small, green park area across the street from their guest parking lot.
 The site has nice rolling hills and plenty of trees.
 There are no tee pads for the first three holes.
 There are tee pads for the final holes but they more resemble planter boxes than pads.
 I chose to tee off beside them.
 The baskets are a pretty rusty red color.
 It says Molex on the rim and has the hole #.
 There are no tee signs.

-I really couldn't figure where the first tee pad.
+I really couldn't figure where the first tee pad is located.
 Even when I located and back tracked, I was still a little confused.
 After that, I just kind of played basket to basket.

 Although mostly very short, # 4 stretch to about 300' playing to a basket in the far corner. # 7 was a very pretty and challenging hole.
 It's about 270 and throws over a small gully and then again over an even smaller gully/ditch.
 At the same time, you need to keep your drive low to clear quite a few tree branches.